zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/querysingle.md

 # Dapper - QuerySingle

 ## Description
-QuerySingle method is an extension method which can be called from any object of type IDbConnection.
-It can execute a query and map the first result, and throws an exception if there is not exactly one element in the sequence.
+QuerySingle method is an extension method that can be called from any object of type IDbConnection.
+It can execute a query and map the first result and throws an exception if there is not exactly one element in the sequence.

 The result can be mapped to: